*Updated November 2022

 Xylem’s contribution to sustainability has led to the company receiving an ESG rating of AAA from MSCI (Morgan Stanley Capital International) and the top Systainalytics score for the industrial machinery industry.
 Additionally, as of December 2020, Xylem occupies the first place among the companies with the highest environmental, social, and governance capital as a percent of the market capitalization of all large-cap companies (<$9 billion).

-Xylem’s approach to sustainability is centered around its commitment to delivering solutions that will help its customers achieve their sustainability goals, building sustainable business operations and practices, and providing support to communities affected by water shortages and economic challenges.
+Xylem’s approach to sustainability is centered around its commitment to deliver solutions that will help its customers achieve their sustainability goals, build sustainable business operations and practices, and provide support to communities affected by water shortages and economic challenges.
 This is encompassed in its comprehensive set of 2025 Sustainability Goals, with eight goals focused on the world’s most urgent water challenges.

 The company has set out to save more than 16.5 billion m³ of water and treat 13 billion m³ of water for reuse.
 Additionally, it plans to provide access to clean water and sanitation solutions for at least 20 million people living at the base of the global economic pyramid.
 Xylem aims to power its major facilities with 100% renewable energy and recycle 100% of the process water for its operations.

 By 2021, Xylem has made significant progress toward reaching its 2025 targets.
 Its 2020 milestones include treating 4.3 billion m³ of water for reuse, representing 33% of its 2025 cumulative goal, and preventing 1.4 billion m³ of polluted water from flooding communities or entering local waterways.

 Additionally, it achieved a reduction of 0.7 million metric tons of CO2, representing 24% of its 2050 cumulative goal.
 Furthermore, 10 of its 22 major facilities have switched to using 100% renewable energy, and two facilities use 100% process water recycling.